 Next Step …

-Now that you know a little more about what the Post sections are, the next step is to actually create an effective post for your business in WordPress.
+Now that you know more about what the WordPress Post editor sections are, the next step is to learn how to actually create a new WordPress post.

-This is the end of section one of this tutorial
+This is the end of part one of this tutorial